 Sculpture of a cat seen near Mirabell Palace (Schloss Mirabell) in Salzburg City.
 This palace was built by Archbishop Wolf Dietrich Raitenau in 1606 and was dedicated to his secret wife Salome Alt and their 15 children.

-You find this peculiar detail at Schallaburg Castle (Schallaburg) in Schollach, Austria: A sculpture of a man showing his bottom.
+You find this peculiar detail at Schallaburg Castle (Schallaburg): A sculpture of a man showing his bottom.
 Such sculptures served as a defence against harm and evil spirits.
+Together with the Dog Lady, it is one of the most fascinating sculptures in this palace.

 Lion at the Hofburg in Vienna